 Preheat the oven to 375F

-Roll out the first crust out to the thickness of your likely(skip if you are using pre-made crust).
+Using a rolling pin roll out the first half of the pie dough to the thickness of your likely on a lightly floured surface(skip if you are using a pre-made crust).

-Spoon the filling from the bowl into the pie pan, be sure to scrape out the bowl so your get all of the sugar and juices!
-Cover the pie with the second crust, and trim if needed, then crimp the edged of the pie.
-Poke a few holes in the top of the pie using a fork, or cut 3-4 slits in the top with a knife.
-Cover the edges of the pie with foil or a silicone pie crust shield and place it in the oven.
+Spoon the rhubarb mixture from the bowl into the pie pan, be sure to scrape out the bowl so you get all of the sugar and juices!
+Cover the pie with the top crust, trim if needed, then crimp the edge of the pie. (you can also make a lattice crust if you like.)

-Tips For Cooking With Rhubarb.
+Tips For Cooking With Fresh Rhubarb.

 Cooking with rhubarb can be tricky sometimes, and stringy!
 Here are a few tips to help you avoid these problems.

-Use smaller slices.
+Use smaller pieces.
 For the best end result, I would recommend slicing your rhubarb no thicker than a 1/2 inch for pie.
 Bigger pieces might not cook as well or as quickly, and no one wants to bite into a chunky piece of pie!
 Larger pieces also take longer to break down in the sugar.
-This means you’ll either have to let your pie filling sit longer, or run the risk of having a tart pie.
+This means you’ll either have to let your pie filling sit longer or run the risk of having a tart pie.

 How To Peel Rhubarb.
 Simply cut a slice of rhubarb, then grab any strings or peel that is left and pull down the length of the stalk.
+This is by far the easiest way to get rid of most of the annoying strings rhubarb has.
+Still, it is far from foolproof and can be time-consuming.
+Overall, I would highly recommend getting sharper knives or sharpening the ones you have.
+Trust me you won’t regret it!

-For More Rhubarb Check Out These Posts
+For More Rhubarb Ideas?
+Check Out These Posts

 3 Ways to Preserve Rhubarb at Home

-Rhbarb Pie
+Rhubarb Pie

 Ingredients